Licensed Residential Crisis

 The Coos Crisis Resolution Center does not take walk-ins or self-referrals at this time.
 Approved referral sources include Coos Health and Wellness, local hospitals/clinics, and local behavioral health providers.
 If you are community member experiencing a mental health emergency, please contact the Coos Health and Wellness Crisis Line at 541-266-6800, the Suicide Hotline at 988, or dial 911.

-Mallory Babcock, Residential Administrator
+Mallory Babcock, Interim-Residential Administrator

 mbabcock@columbiacare.org | Phone: 541.266.8480